 National Grocers Association

-The National Grocers Association (NGA), the national trade association representing independent supermarket retailers, released the following statement on the policy report:
+The National Grocers Association (NGA), the national trade association representing independent supermarket retailers, also weighed in on the issue:

 “Independent grocers and their wholesale partners stand ready to be part of the solution, which is why we have worked to increase access to whole and fresh foods through nutrition incentive programs.